-A few days a ago, I played in the South Central PGA Professional National Championship (PNC) at Jimmie Austin Golf Course in Norman, OK (home of the University of Oklahoma Golf Team).
+A few days ago, I played in the South Central PGA Professional National Championship (PNC) at Jimmie Austin Golf Course in Norman, OK (home of the University of Oklahoma Golf Team).
 This tournament is an annual tournament that is a qualifier for the National PNC which can qualify you for the PGA Championship.
-(Many of you may remember a few years ago… me playing in New Mexico and loosing in the playoff for a spot in the PGA… ouch… still hurts a little).
+(Many of you may remember a few years ago… me playing in New Mexico and losing in the playoff for a spot in the PGA… ouch… still, hurts a little).

 The first round I played, I shot a 65 – 7 birdies and 11 pars.
 Second round a 72 (even par) and third round a 71 – 208 total for the 3 rounds.

-After the event, I received many calls and obviously most referred to my 65 round… one of lowest shot ever on that course in tournament.
+After the event, I received many calls and obviously most referred to my 65 round… one of lowest shot ever on that course in a tournament.
 But to be honest (and might surprise many) – it wasn’t the round I was most proud of.
 After playing the first day 7 under (the 65 and 72 on the first day) – I was in second place.
 I was told the top 5 qualified for the National tournament.

 So, I began the second day / last 18 holes in 2nd place, 1 shot out of 1st and 3 shots in based on 5 making the cut.
-So, what to do….
-Do I go for the win, or play conservative and qualify… to be honest, the most important part of the tournament.
+So, what to do… Do I go for the win, or play conservative and qualify… to be honest, the most important part of the tournament.

 I started the round and decided would play to what I was “capable” that day.
 If my game was on – would go for the win, if not, would make sure and not make “big” mistakes to take me out of qualifying…. but that mind thought quickly changed.

-After seeing the pin positions the PGA had set for the final round, there was no question, it was going to be a fairway and greens day… and 2 putting for par most often….
-Why?
+After seeing the pin positions, the PGA had set for the final round, there was no question, it was going to be a fairway and greens day… and 2 putting for par most often… Why?
 Because a majority of the pins were tucked back, front or side, where missing slightly to short side would mean a LARGE number.
 Very sloped edges of fast greens meant even small misses could be doubles or worse.
 I wasn’t going to go for a pin and cost me qualifying… would could be done VERY easy.